zju3dv/4K4D/readme.md

 If you're interested in developing or researching with ***EasyVolcap***, the recommended way is to fork the repository and modify or append to our source code directly instead of using ***EasyVolcap*** as a module.

-After cloning and forking, add [https://github.com/zju3dv/EasyVolcap](https://github.com/zju3dv/EasyVolcap) as an `upstream` if you want to receive update from our side.
+After cloning and forking, add [https://github.com/zju3dv/EasyVolcap](https://github.com/zju3dv/EasyVolcap) as an `upstream` if you want to receive updates from our side.
 Use `git fetch upstream` to pull and merge our updates to ***EasyVolcap*** to your new project if needed.
-The following codeblock provides an example for this development process.
+The following code block provides an example of this development process.

-Our recent project [4K4D](https://github.com/zju3dv/4K4D) is developed in this fasion.
+Our recent project [4K4D](https://github.com/zju3dv/4K4D) is developed in this fashion.

 ```shell
 # Prepare name and GitHub repo of your new project